-(a) Financial assets (Continued)

-Impairment of financial assets (Continued)
+- (i) Credit losses and impairment of assets (Continued) - (i) Credit losses from financial instruments (Continued)

 Despite the foregoing, the Group assumes that the credit risk on a financial instrument has not increased significantly since initial recognition if the financial instrument is determined to have low credit risk at the reporting date.
 A financial instrument is determined to have low credit risk if (i) the financial instrument has a low risk of default, (ii) the borrower has a strong capacity to meet its contractual cash flow obligations in the near term and (iii) adverse changes in economic and business conditions in the longer term may, but will not necessarily, reduce the ability of the borrower to fulfil its contractual cash flow obligations.
 The Group also considers a financial asset to have low credit risk when it has an internal or external credit rating of "investment grade".